rbind/robjhyndman.com/content/hyndsight/TaoHong2016.md

 - prizes
 - forecasting
 - energy
+- IJF
 ---

 A generous donation from [Professor Tao Hong](http://www.drhongtao.com/) has funded this new award for papers on energy forecasting published in the *International Journal of Forecasting*.
-The award for 2016 is for papers published within 2013-2014.
-Next year we will award a paper published in 2015-2016, and we will make the award every two years after that.
+The award for 2016 is for papers published within 2013--2014.
+Next year we will award a paper published in 2015--2016, and we will make the award every two years after that.

 The award decision was made by a committee consisting of Professors Pierre Pinson, James Mitchell and Rob J Hyndman.